Not Very Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For cabinetmakers and bench carpenters, six of seven sources had data (Anthropic had none).
-Sources split on AI exposure: our AI Resilience Model rated it high while Microsoft and Will Robots Take My Job rated it medium, holding confidence at medium-high.
-Weak pay and mobility scores weighed the result down, landing this career at "Not Very Resilient."
+For cabinet and bench carpenters, six of seven sources had data (Anthropic had none), and they split on AI exposure: our AI Resilience Model rated it High while Microsoft and Will Robots Take My Job rated it Medium.
+Demand signals are moderate, but pay and mobility came in Low across both economic sources, pulling the score down to "Not Very Resilient."
+Confidence sits at medium-high.

 AI Resilience Report forCabinetmakers and Bench Carpenters